-Both the City and County Housing Authorities have active monthly tenant meetings and encourage participation in management decisions related to the specific housing communities.
-In addition, the Salt Lake County Aging Services has a center located on site at the City's largest public housing project that offers tenants a wide range of programs keeping tenants engaged with the community.
-Other housing projects offer free transportation to the center to ensure all housing residents have access to tenant programs.
-HACSL has a Resident Advisory Board that has representatives from public housing (including the high-rise), Section 8, and special needs programs.
-A member of the Resident Advisory Board is appointed to the Housing Authority's Board of Commissioners.
+Both HASLC and Housing Connect have active monthly tenant meetings and encourage participation in management decisions related to the specific housing communities.
+Housing Connect has a Resident Advisory Board that has representatives from public housing, Section 8, and special needs programs.
+A member of the Resident Advisory Board is appointed to the Housing Connect's Board of Commissioners.